 You have to take RTP numbers with a Vegas-sized grain of salt.
 That’s because these numbers only become true when you consider them over an infinite period of time.
 In the short-term, you will not see exactly 97% of your money paid back when you play a slot with a 97% RTP for an hour or two.
 In fact, the less time you play, the less a game is like its posted RTP figure.

 That’s because these numbers are calculated for an infinite bankroll used for an infinite amount of time.

 But don’t ignore RTP.

-Okay, now that you’re an expert on the meaning of RTP in slot play, let’s help you zero in on the slots with the best RTP figures in the entire city of Las Vegas.
+Okay, now you’re an expert on the meaning of RTP in slot play.
+Let’s zero in on the slots with the best RTP figures in the entire city of Las Vegas.

 For starters, it’s important to know the average RTP figures for various slot game denominations on the Strip.
 Here’s a quick guide to the most common:

 - $0.01 Slot Machines – 88.38%